LuxXx/ninegag/README.md

 # LuxXx' 9gag API

 I implemented a restful serverless 9GAG API with AWS Lambda.
 It fetches a post and all corresponding information by its id.
+It's currently hosted in Frankfurt.
+If you need a mirror somewhere else, message me (pr0v0ziert@gmx.de).

 ## API
 The API contains the following functions